-Key Values Key Competencies Key Principles Key Practices Maori dimensions and cultural diversity Special Character Pūkengatanga To pursue excellence Manaakitanga To care for others Whānaungatanga To be part of our community Multiple literacies (cognitive) Interaction (social) Self-efficacy (psychological) High expectations Inclusion Coherence Learning to Learn Cultural Diversity Dialogue Multiple literacies Inquiry learning Overviews Learning environment - groupings and spaces Kelburn Normal School adopts a culturally - responsive and inclusive pedagogy, follows the principles of Te Matauranga, the values of the Teacher's Code, and the guidance of Ka Hikitia - Managing for Success: Kelburn Normal School is a 'Normal School'.
+Key Values Key Competencies Key Principles Key Practices Maori dimensions and cultural diversity Special Character Pūkengatanga To pursue excellence Manaakitanga To care for others Multiple literacies (cognitive) High expectations Inclusion Coherence Dialogue Multiple literacies Inquiry learning Kelburn Normal School adopts a culturally - responsive and inclusive pedagogy, follows the principles of Kelburn Normal School is a 'Normal School'.
 It is one of 29 in NZ.
-This means that it works closely with Victoria University and contributes to policy development and programmes of teacher training across the country, and assists and hosts trainee teachers to Future Focussed Community Engagement Treaty of Waitangi Science capabilities Practice-based research The Māori Education Strategy. experience teaching practices at KNS.
-It also requires the school's curriculum to be innovative and research-based.
+This means that it works closely with Victoria University and contributes to Whānaungatanga To be interconnected (social) Learning to Learn Overviews Te Matauranga, the values of the Teacher's Code, and the policy development and programmes of teacher training across the country, and part of our community Self-efficacy (psychological) Cultural Diversity Future Focussed Learning environment - groupings and spaces Science capabilities guidance of Ka Hikitia - Managing for Success: The Māori Education Strategy. and assists and hosts trainee teachers to experience teaching practices at KNS.
+It also Community Engagement Treaty of Waitangi Practice-based research requires the school's curriculum to be innovative and research-based.

-Kelburn Normal School 2023 Plan from our Strategic Plan 2022 - 2024 Ngā Tātarakihi o Ahumairangi ~ Mahere Rautaki 2022-2024
+Kelburn Normal School 2024 ~ Strategic Goals 2024 - 2025 Ngā Tātarakihi o Ahumairangi ~ Mahere Rautaki 2024-2025